 Four days ago, James Harden signed the biggest extension in NBA history.
 The internet-breaking deal of $228 million over four years will pay the almost MVP about $46.8 million in 2023.
-As insane as that sounds, if you adjust Michael Jordan’s 1-year, $30 million deal with the Bulls from this day in 1996, it will be about $47 million.
-That means the biggest single-season contract ever in US sports 21 years ago is still bigger than any single-season payday Harden, Steph Curry, Blake Griffin or any other player after the GOAT has agreed to.
-That might change in the near future (John Wall?) but for now, Jordan still has the title.
+As insane as that sounds, if you adjust Michael Jordan’s one-year, $30 million deal with the Bulls from this day in 1996, it will be about $47 million.
+That means the biggest single-season contract in US sports history 21 years ago is still bigger than any single-season payday Harden, Steph Curry, Blake Griffin or any other player after the GOAT has agreed to.
+That might change in the near future (John Wall?), but for now, Jordan still has the title.

 Like any record-breaking deal, Jordan’s deal had its critics.
 Some people just couldn’t understand why Jordan deserved to make four times what Wayne Gretzky was making or more than the top NFL player (Deion Sanders, $13.5) and MLB player (Cecil Fielder, $9.2) were making combined.
 Many others argued he was still underpaid, considering he was the most popular athlete in the world and the biggest reason why the NBA was becoming a money-making machine in the 90s.
 And if you consider he made just $4 million (around $44M with endorsements) from the Bulls the year before, while ringless players like the Knicks’ Patrick Ewing were making $18.7 million, the deal sounded like a steal.

 Speaking of the Knicks, they (along with agent David Falk) are the main reason why the Bulls had to pay $30 million.
 Jordan initially was willing to sign for just $18 million.
 Falk thought his 33-year-old client was worth more and the Knicks owners (ITT-Sheraton and Cablevision Inc) were willing to give him more.

 Via Chicago Tribune